File: What is vegan leather?

 Some animals are killed for their wool or fur, but it is specifically the issue of leather that I will address below.

-Throughout this paper, we will see where leather comes from, the consequences of its production and the alternatives that can reasonably be considered.
+Throughout this paper, we will therefore see where leather comes from, the consequences of its production and the alternatives that can reasonably be considered.

 vegan metro paris